Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Managing post-birth pain

-Remembering that every patient’s needs will be different, you can decide whether they need you to be completely hands-on and a heavy support system or if they have someone else who can fill that role.
+Remember that every patient’s needs will be different.
+You can decide whether they need you to be completely hands-on and have a heavy support system or if they have someone else who can fill that role.

-In any circumstance, the following tips will help you be a reliable support system for your patients as their labor and delivery nurse.
+In any circumstance, the following may help you be a reliable support system for your patients as their labor and delivery nurse.

 Talk Her Through the Process